 In-house counsel and CLOs are often the ones who can link business objectives and ESG commitments by playing a critical role in identifying and standardizing how this data is collected and reported.
-It is imperative that as CLO involvement in these issues expands, in-house counsel play a more direct role in mapping out the road ahead to ensure future resilience and compliance with ESG issues within their company.
+It is imperative that as CLO involvement in these issues expands, in-house counsel plays a more direct role in mapping out the road ahead to ensure future resilience and compliance with ESG issues within their company.

 Cybersecurity, compliance, and data privacy remain the key issues CLOs face